 - Help resolve disputes between you and your landlord or rental agent or assist you in writing a letter to your landlord.

 - Assist you if the landlord ignores or refuses to make needed repairs.

 - Inform you of your rights if your landlord tries to evict you for some unfair reason, such as your asking for repairs, etc.

 - Mediate complaints of unfair treatment and discrimination in housing.
-Both federal and North Carolina law prohibit discrimination based upon race, creed, color, religion, sex, national origin, familial status (refusing to rent to families because they have children, including single parents and pregnant women, under 18 years of age) and discrimination on the basis of disability, such as blindness or being confined to a wheel chair.
+Federal, Virginia, South Carolina and North Carolina law prohibit discrimination based upon race, creed, color, religion, sex, national origin, familial status (refusing to rent to families because they have children, including single parents and pregnant women, under 18 years of age) and discrimination on the basis of disability, such as blindness or being confined to a wheel chair.

 If you feel you have been treated unfairly or discriminated against in renting/buying a house, contact the Human Relations Commission.